 Warm congratulations to Laura and Sarah for finding each other!
 I’m looking forward to seeing where they go next.
 Follow them on Twitter so you can do the same!

-Laura Pohl (@laurampohl)) is a YA writer and the creator of #PitchAmérica.
-She likes writing messages in caps lock, quoting Hamilton and watching old movies.
+Laura Pohl (@laurampohl) is a YA writer and the author of THE LAST 8 (Sourcebooks, 2019).
+She likes writing messages in caps lock, quoting Hamilton and obsessing about Star Wars.
 When not taking pictures of her dog, she can be found curled up with a fantasy or science-fiction book.
-Born in Germany to Brazilian parents who love to travel, she makes her home in São Paulo.
+A Brazilian at heart and soul, she makes her home in São Paulo.

 Sarah LaPolla (@sarahlapolla) joined Bradford Literary Agency as an agent in 2013.
 She had previously worked in the foreign rights department at Curtis Brown, Ltd., and became an associate agent there in 2010.
 Sarah received her MFA in Creative Writing (Nonfiction) from The New School in 2008, and has a B.A. in Creative Writing from Ithaca College.

 Representing MG, YA, and Adult fiction, Sarah is especially drawn to the following genres: literary fiction, science fiction, magical realism, dark/psychological mystery, literary horror, and upmarket contemporary fiction.
 No matter the genre, Sarah is drawn to layered/strong characters with engaging voices.
 She seeks stories that evoke strong connections and novels that offer a wide range of emotions.
 Whether they write dark, gritty YA, light coming-of-age narratives, or edgy urban fantasy, Sarah’s authors tend to reflect larger themes within a character-focused story, such as feminism, tolerance, and challenging the status quo.

 Sarah is not looking for: nonfiction, picture books, inspirational/spiritual novels, romance, or erotica.